Incorporating Social Awareness into Control of Unknown Multi-Agent Systems: A Real-Time Spatiotemporal Tubes Approach: Conclusion

 \section{Conclusion}

 In this work, we propose a real-time spatiotemporal tube-based framework to address the reach-avoid problem for multi-agent systems with unknown dynamics.
 Unlike existing approaches that neglect social awareness and assume symmetric interactions, our method accounts for the varying social awareness of individual agents, leading to asymmetric interaction modeling.
 The framework synthesizes tubes in real time and ensures safe avoidance of unsafe regions during the execution of the assigned task.
 We provide theoretical guarantees by showing that tubes of each agent never intersect with any other agents and also that they never intersect with any moving obstacles and reach the target within the prescribed time.
 The resulting control law, which constrains each agent's system output within the STTs, is closed-form and approximation-free.
-Finally, the effectiveness and scalability of the method were demonstrated through simulations and hardware experiments with a 2D mobile robot and a 3D drone navigating through cluttered and dynamic environments.
+Finally, the effectiveness and scalability of the method were demonstrated through simulations, hardware experiments and comparison studies with multi agent system's of 2D mobile robots and 3D drone navigating through cluttered and dynamic environments.

+{While the framework is effective, there are some limitations that will be addressed in future work.
+First, although in our hardware experiments the control inputs remained within feasible limits, the current framework does not explicitly enforce hard input constraints.
+In practice, actuator saturation may affect the ability to strictly maintain the "stay inside the tube" guarantee and achieve the desired prescribed-time performance.
+Extending the framework to explicitly handle input constraints and derive feasibility conditions relating prescribed time, obstacle velocities, and actuator limits is an important direction for future work. } Second, we consider predefined social indices capturing the behavior of each agent.
+Future work may explore optimizing these values using game-theoretic methods to achieve more adaptive and balanced interactions. {While in this work, the STT is modeled as a ball in the $n$-dimensional output space, future work will consider extending this representation to asymmetric shapes, such as ellipsoids or polytopes.}